 Each Vertex may have a pointer to an associated piece of RepInfo, for which the outgoing edges provide the RepInfo.
 The edge may point to a Vertex which may simply be a way to a single piece of RepInfo or a group that may be an “AndGroup” or an “OrGroup”.
 The former must be taken together, for example Structure plus Semantic plus Other RepInfo, while the latter provides alternatives.
 Using interfaces derived from these ideas one can navigate the RepInfoNetwork, or serialise it as a serialised Java Object.

-Interface AcyclicDirectedGraph

-All Known Subinterfaces:

-RepresentationInformationNetwork

-The acyclic directed graph has one root vertex.

-Interface DirectedEdge

-Each edge has exactly one Source Vertex and one Target Vertex.